|Beverley Walker (CAI Company Secretary)

 Tim joined the CAI as its first Inspector in May 1994.
 A qualified teacher, vocational assessor and internal verifier his job has developed into a communications role and he now represents the CAI at both national and local government levels.
-He is a regularly presents the aerial industry viewpoint on local radio, liases with the housing industry, broadcasters and press, handling all public affairs and technical issues that arise, as the CAI's Senior Executive.
+He regularly presents the aerial industry viewpoint on local radio, liases with the housing industry, broadcasters and press, handling all public affairs and technical issues that arise, as the CAI's Senior Executive.

 |Kevin Dawson (CAI Assessment & Training Executive)

 Kevin has been with the CAI since April 2001 and is largely responsible for assessing potential members as well as the existing member companies and ensuring that the Codes of Practice are being adhered to.
 He also helps to deal with the many technical enquiries that the CAI’s growing profile generates as well as tutoring some of the CAI’s basic training courses.
-Kevin is also in charge of auditing the CAI’s aerial and cable benchmarking schemes, and is now Vice Chairman of the Educations & Skills Committee.
+Kevin is also in charge of auditing the CAI’s aerial and cable benchmarking schemes, and is now Vice Chairman of the Benchmarking Committee.
 Kevin is qualified to teach in the adult learning sector and is also an A1/A2 assessor.

 |Amanda Ward (CAI Office Manager)

 Amanda joined the CAI in November 2000.
 Her main responsibilities are co-ordinating and organising the courses within the CAI’s Structured Education and Skills Programme as well as dealing with telephone enquiries and general administration.
 With the addition of more training centres and courses she has been particularly busy.
 Amanda is also responsible for running the CAI’s very successful Trade Fair.